the-engine-room/library/_books/investigative-web-research.md

 ## Introduction

-This resource aims to be a practical and straightforward guide to investigative web research (IWR).
-The guide functions as a toolkit, pointing readers to the right resources while at the same time providing the necessary context for readers to assess the various tools.
+(Last updated: June 2017).

+This is a practical, straightforward introduction to investigative web research (IWR).

-This guide is meant for researchers, activists, journalists and social good actors who are collecting online information about persons, entities or events for the purposes of investigative research.
-If you are, for example, tracking corporate ownership and corruption, web page activity, or mapping political influence, this guide is for you.
+It is designed for researchers, activists, journalists and social good actors who are collecting online information about persons, entities or events for investigative research.
+If you are tracking corporate ownership and corruption, web page activity, or mapping political influence, this guide is for you.

+The guide is a toolkit that points you to the resources while giving the context you need to assess the tools.
 To start with, all you will need is a computer with an internet connection - you can then progressively learn how to find and use many more tools and resources.

 The key areas of focus are: